-segmentation maps (CD14+ PB isolated monocytes, mCD4+, mCD8+ and NK cells).
+segmentation maps (CD14+ peripheral blood isolated monocytes, mCD4+, mCD8+ and NK cells).

 The functional relevance of the differential chromatin accessibility in terms of regulation of gene expression was further investigated by integration of the eRNA data from the FANTOM5 project.
 Statistically significant enrichment for robust and permissive enhancers was found for the DARs in all four cell types (Figure ??).
-Moreover, DARs from all four cell types also presented significant enrichment for the corresponding cell type eRNA set.
+Moreover, DARs from all four cell types also showed significant enrichment for the corresponding cell type eRNA set.
 The proportion of DARs overlapping the appropriate cell type set of expressed eRNAs ranged between

-19.8% (83 open in SF and 160 open in PB) in NK and 31.8% (83 open in SF and 160 open in PB) in CD4+ cells.
+19.8% (83 open in synovial fluid and 160 open in peripheral blood) in NK and 31.8% (83 open in synovial fluid and 160 open in peripheral blood) in CD4+ cells.

 NK CD8 CD4 CD14